General Dynamics F-16 Fighting Falcon variants: YF-16 CCV

 The initial YF-16 prototype was reconfigured in December 1975 to serve as the USAF Flight Dynamics Laboratory's Control-Configured Vehicle (CCV) testbed.
 The CCV concept entails "decoupling" the aircraft's flight control surfaces so that they can operate independently.
 This approach enables unusual maneuvers such as being able to turn the airplane without banking it.
 The ability to maneuver in one plane without simultaneously moving in another was seen as offering novel tactical performance capabilities for a fighter.
 The CCV YF-16 design featured twin pivoting ventral fins mounted vertically underneath the air intake, and its triply redundant fly-by-wire (FBW) flight control system (FCS) was modified to permit use of flaperons on the wings' trailing edges which would act in combination with an all-moving stabilator.
 The fuel system was redesigned to enable adjustment of the aircraft's center of gravity by transferring fuel from one tank to another.
 The CCV aircraft achieved its first flight on 16 March 1976.
 The flight test program ran until 30 June 1977, and was marred only by a hard landing on 24 June 1976 that delayed testing until repairs were effected.
 The CCV program was judged successful and led to a more ambitious follow-on effort in the form of the "Advanced Fighter Technology Integration" (AFTI) F-16.
 The first effort accomplished under the AFTI program was a paper study with three separate contractors (i.e., McDonnell Douglas, Fairchild Republic, Rockwell International) to design an advanced aircraft technology demonstrator using new concepts such as direct lift control, direct side force control and drag modulation.

-HiMAT

-A research derivative aircraft that had strong similarities to F-16 design was the HiMAT (for "Highly Maneuverable Aircraft Technology").
-This joint USAF and NASA remotely piloted program used canards and other research technologies like synthetic vision with a lightweight composite structure that helped it to achieve high-performance goals such as sustaining an 8-g turn.
-Two vehicles were built by Rockwell International and were flown from 1979 to 1983, for a total of 26 B-52 drop-test missions at Dryden.